antongorshkov/machu-server/README.md

+# Machu Server

+A Flask-based web server providing directory and messaging services.

+## Documentation

+API documentation for the backend endpoints is available in the [docs directory](./docs/api_documentation.md).
+This includes detailed information about:
+- Expected request payloads for adding, updating, and deleting directory entries
+- Response formats
+- Error handling

 ## Get Started

-This guide describes how to use DigitalOcean App Platform to run a sample Flask application.
+This guide describes how to use DigitalOcean App Platform to run this Flask application.

 **Note**: Following these steps may result in charges for the use of DigitalOcean services.